DataDog/hiring-engineers/answers.md

 ![031](https://user-images.githubusercontent.com/33669341/53890720-026c4e80-4029-11e9-9483-aeda450116d3.PNG)

+**Bonus Question**
-**Bonus Question** Downtime from 7pm to 9am during weekdays and all day in weekend are scheduled as below monitor in manage downtime tab
+Downtime from 7pm to 9am during weekdays and all day in weekend are scheduled as below monitor in manage downtime tab

 Set up two scheduled downtimes
-  > Monday to thursday - downtime for 14h on each day from 7pm to 9am
+  > Weekday - downtime for 14h on each day (monday to thursday) from 7 pm to 9 am
-  > Friday to monday - downtime for 63h on every weekend from friday 7pm to monday 9am
+  > Weekend - downtime for 63h on every weekend from friday 7 pm to monday 9 am

 ![020](https://user-images.githubusercontent.com/33669341/53706050-a935cc80-3e28-11e9-90b1-dc08f44f6307.PNG)